If you’re just planting fruit trees for the first time, also look at the Learn to Grow Fruit Trees page.

 - During the spring and summer months, watch for aphids, and control with horticultural soap or a strong jet of water.

 - Black Knot (warty black growths on the twigs) can be a problem of plum and prune trees.
 It is spread by wind from other diseased trees.
 If possible, remove diseased trees from the surrounding areas.
-If black knot appears on your trees, spray sulfur at blossom petal fall.
-Remove any knots that appear by cutting below the growths during dry periods in the spring to remove them– destroy this wood.
+Remove any knots that appear by cutting below the growths during dry periods in the spring to remove them and destroy the wood.
+Some east coast and midwest extension services also recommend a sulfur or other fungicide spray at shuck fall, about 4-6 days after petal fall.

 - The first summer, after 12″ of new growth, pinch all but two shoots from each branch.